Ihi

-Ihi, Ehee (Nepal Bhasa:ईही) is a ceremony in the Newar community in Nepal in which pre-adolescent girls are "married" to the Suvarna Kumar which is a symbol of the god Vishnu, ensuring that the girl becomes and remains fertile.
+Ihi (Nepal Bhasa: ईही), also spelled as Ehee, is a ceremony performed by the Newar people of Nepal in which age 5,7 or 9 girls are ceremonially "binding" to a symbol of either the Hindu deity Vishnu or the Buddha.
 It is believed that if the girl's husband dies later in her life, she is not considered a widow because she is married to Vishnu, and so already has a husband that is believed to be still alive.
 This was basically done to dodge the tradition of 'Sati Pratha', where after the husband dies, the widow sacrifices herself in the burning fire.

 Ihi is falsely labeled as "Bel Bibaha".
 However, this naming is incorrect as "Bel Bibaha" would mean marriage to a fruit Bel(or Bael).
 At the core of the Ihi is a traditional Hindu ceremony of marriage, but the spouse is Visnu/Narayana.